assembl/assembl/doc/tech_stack.rst

 Underscore_
   The basis of backbone, but also used extensively in assembl code.
-  It is a wery usefull Javascript utility library
+  It is a very useful Javascript utility library

 Backbone_
   An unopinionated Model-Collection-View Javascript framework